trmquangbiz/frame-project/README.md

 - Other technologies
     - RxSwift
+    - Mocking API (self-implemented)

 ## 3. Programming Paradigm, Data Storage and Architecture
 The project is built in reactive programming, but not on RxSwift framework.
 I have used my experience to **make logic flow between data flow become more simple**.
 Please take a look at SamplePresenter.swift and SampleListPresenter.swift.

 There are thoughts that I think I would try to integrate Realm with my framework.
 I have also included expired mechanism for realm to make sure the local memory is not taken by realm so much (90 days).
 You can check Service/MigrationService.swift for more info.
 Still RxSwift provide some benefits that I will try to integrate later.

+There are couple of screens that I demonstrate integrating RxSwift into my project, in case you're interested

 ## 4. Networking, serialization and subscribe mechanism
 This project doesn't put all API in the handler.
 Instead, it fixed the API logic and serialize logic in the Entity layer, which means 1 API will go with 1 serialize logic through out the development time.
 It helps me developer faster by avoiding repeat the api call and serialization process.